Menu

 Students, scholars and activists within elite metropolitan and postimperial institutions also engage in decolonisation talk.
 An exemplary case is the Rhodes Must Fall movement, which originated as a student protest against a large bronze statue of Cecil Rhodes at the University of Cape Town in South Africa (a postimperial institution set up under empire) and spread globally, with particular resonance at the University of Oxford in the UK (a metropolitan institution located at the former empire’s centre).

-Rhodes served as the imperial governor of the Cape Colony in British South Africa, colonised Rhodesia (present-day Zimbabwe and Zambia), and donated the land on which the University of Cape Town was constructed, as well as the endowment for the prestigious Rhodes Scholarship at Oxford.
+Rhodes served as the prime minister of the Cape Colony in British South Africa, colonised Rhodesia (present-day Zimbabwe and Zambia), and donated the land on which the University of Cape Town was constructed, as well as the endowment for the prestigious Rhodes Scholarship at Oxford.
 In 2015, students at Cape Town demanded the removal of his statue on campus and called for the ‘decolonisation of education’.
 They launched a series of protests and an occupation of the university, which eventually removed the statue.
 Student protesters saw the university as ‘a microcosm of society’.
 What did it mean for contemporary South Africa that their university held ‘a landmark that bears this person’s name’?
 What can ‘decolonisation’ mean for those who attend a university built upon the legacy of one of the ultimate imperialists?

 A new form of decolonisation talk, responding to the Gaza War, utilises ‘decolonisation’ as a pejorative